Tinkerforge/doc/en/source/Hardware/Bricklets/Air_Quality.rst

 * 3D model (`View online <https://autode.sk/2NTYEnR>`__ | Download: `STEP <http://download.tinkerforge.com/3d/bricklets/air_quality/air-quality.step>`__, `FreeCAD <http://download.tinkerforge.com/3d/bricklets/air_quality/air-quality.FCStd>`__)

-IAQ Index accuracy
+IAQ Index Accuracy
 ------------------

-The Bricklet is building a database of measurements and uses this data to calculate an accurate IAQ Index over time.
-It will take 1-2 days until the IAQ Index has a high reliability.
+The Bricklet is building a database of measurements and uses this data to calculate an accurate IAQ index over time.
+It will take 1-2 days until the IAQ index has a high reliability.
 The API of the Bricklet returns a best guess about the accuracy (ranging from unreliable to high).

-The current database of values and calculated coefficients are saved to the flash of the Bricklet every 12 hours, so if you loose power it will not take as long to receive reliable data again.
+The Bricklet saves the current database of values and calculated coefficients every 12 hours in its internal flash memory.
+If the Bricklet loses power it will not take as long to receive reliable data again.

 .. _air_quality_bricklet_test: